MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-dynamics-portal.md

 ---
-title: Create a a portal with Dynamics 365 environment | Microsoft Docs
+title: Create a portal in an environment containing model-driven apps in Dynamics 365 | Microsoft Docs
-description: Instructions to create a a portal with Dynamics 365 environment.
+description: Instructions to create a a portal in an environment containing model-driven apps in Dynamics 365.
 author: sbmjais
 manager: shujoshi
 ms.service: powerapps